-- 1. Continued airworthiness non-destructive testing means such testing specified by the type certificate holder/aircraft or engine or propeller manufacturer in accordance with the maintenance data as specified in MCAR-145.45 for in service aircraft/aircraft components for the purpose of determining the continued fitness of the product to operate safely. - 2.
-Appropriately qualified means to Level 1, 2 or 3 as defined by the European Standard 4179:2000 (EN 4179) or recognised by the TC/STC holder dependant upon the non-destructive testing function to be carried out or any equivalent standard acceptable to CAD. - 3.
-Notwithstanding the fact that Level 3 personnel may be qualified via EN 4179 or any other standard recognised by CAD to establish and authorise methods, techniques, etc., this does not permit such personnel to deviate from methods and techniques published by the type certificate holder/manufacturer in the form of continued airworthiness data, such as in non- destructive test manuals or service bulletins, unless the manual or service bulletin expressly permits such deviation. - 4.
-All examinations should be conducted by personnel or organisations under the control of an organisation (NDT board for example) recognised by CAD. - 5.
-Particular non-destructive test means any one or more of the following; Dye penetrant, magnetic particle, eddy current, ultrasonic and radiographic methods including X ray and gamma ray. - 6.
-It should be noted that new methods are and will be developed, such as, but not limited to thermography and shearography, which are not specifically addressed in the standards accepted by CAD.
-Until such time as an agreed standard is established such methods should be carried out in accordance with the particular equipment manufacturers recommendations including any training and examination process to ensure competence of the personnel with the process. - 7.
-Any maintenance organisation approved under MCAR-145 that carries out NDT should establish NDT specialist qualification procedures detailed in the exposition and accepted by CAD. - 8.
-Boroscoping and other techniques such as delamination coin tapping are non- destructive inspections rather than non-destructive testing.
-Notwithstanding such differentiation, the maintenance organisation should establish an exposition procedure accepted by CAD to ensure that personnel who carry out and interpret such inspections are properly trained and assessed for their competence with the process.
-Non-destructive inspections, not being considered as NDT by MCAR-145 are not listed in Appendix 2 under class rating D1. - 9.
-The referenced standards, methods, training and procedures should be specified in the maintenance organisation exposition.
+- I. Continued airworthiness non-destructive testing means such testing specified by the type certificate holder/aircraft or engine or propeller manufacturer in accordance with the maintenance data as specified in MCAR-145.A.45 for in service aircraft/aircraft components for the purpose of determining the continued fitness of the product to operate safely. - Appropriately qualified means to Level I, 2 or 3 as defined by the European Standard 4179:2000 (EN 4179) or recognised by the TC/STC holder dependant upon the nondestructive testing function to be carried out or any standard recognised as equivalent and acceptable to the CAA.

-10. Any such personnel who intend to carry out and/or control a non-destructive test for which they were not qualified prior to the effective date of MCAR-145 should qualify for such non-destructive test in accordance with EN 4179 or a standard recognised as equivalent or acceptable to CAD.
+- 3. Notwithstanding the fact that Level 3 personnel may be qualified via EN 4179 or any other standard recognised by CAA to establish and authorise methods, techniques, etc., this does not permit such personnel to deviate from methods and techniques published by the type certificate holder/manufacturer in the form of continued airworthiness data, such as in non-destructive test manuals or service bulletins, unless the manual or service bulletin expressly permits such deviation. - 4.
+All examinations should be conducted by personnel or organisations under the control of an organisation (NDT board for example) recognised by the CAA. - 5.
+Particular non-destructive test means any one or more of the following: Dye penetrant, magnetic particle, eddy current, ultrasonic and radiographic methods including X ray and gamma ray. - 6.
+It should be noted that new methods are and will be developed, such as, but not limited to thermography and shearography, which are not specifically addressed in the standards accepted by the CAA.
+Until such time as an agreed standard is established, such methods should be carried out in accordance with the particular equipment manufacturers recommendations including any training and examination process to ensure competence of the personnel in the process. - 7.
+Any maintenance organisation approved under MCAR-145 that carries out NDT should establish NDT specialist qualification procedures detailed in the exposition and accepted by the CAA. - 8.
+Boroscoping and other techniques such as delamination coin tapping are non-destructive inspections rather than non-destructive testing.
+Notwithstanding such differentiation, the maintenance organisation should establish an exposition procedure accepted by the CAA to ensure that personnel who carry out and interpret such inspections are properly trained and assessed for their competence with the process.
+Non-destructive inspections, not being considered as NDT by MCAR-145 are not listed in Appendix II under class rating D1. - 9.
+The referenced standards, methods, training and procedures should be specified in the maintenance organisation exposition. - 10.
+Any such personnel who intend to carry out and/or control a non-destructive test for which they were not qualified prior to the effective date of MCAR-145 should qualify for such nondestructive test in accordance with EN 4179 or a standard recognised as equivalent or acceptable to the CAA. - II.
+In this context officially recognised standard means those standards established or published by an official body whether having legal personality or not, which are widely recognised by the air transport sector as constituting good practice.